Emmy Rossum Shows Off Killer Curves At Emmy Consideration Event For ‘Shameless’

 As fans of the series Shameless may recall, there was a brief period of time where no one was sure if Emmy was going to return for Season 8 as she decided to fight for equal pay.
 It had been brought to light that her co-star Macy made more money than she did while the two roles were arguably just as important to the series.

-Ultimately, Macy supported Emmy on her fight for equal pay and Emmy ended up getting the pay she felt she deserved.
+Ultimately, Macy supported Emmy in her fight for equal pay and Emmy ended up getting the pay she felt she deserved.